Master of Architecture

-In order to assist with your understanding of architectural education, career pathways and the profession of architecture, here are links that may prove helpful, in addition to those listed under the Links and Resources tab:
+In order to assist with your understanding of architectural education, career pathways and the profession of architecture, here are links that may prove helpful, in addition to those listed on the Links and Resources page:

 The KCAD MArch program was approved by the Ferris State University Board of Trustees in December 2013 for a Fall 2014 entering class.
 That first class graduated in the spring of 2016, and all of its members are employed in the profession of architecture.

-The Master of Architecture Program of Kendall College of Art and Design of Ferris State University is in candidacy for accreditation for the following NAAB-accredited degree program:
+Kendall College of Art and Design of Ferris State University offers the following NAAB-accredited degree program: